promise-nuggets/promise-nuggets.github.io/src/site/01-the-simplest-example.md

 ---
 title: The simplest example
-layout: nuggets
+layout: nuggets.html.pug
 category: Introduction
 date: 2007-01-05
 ---

 Whats the main difference between callback-based functions and promise-based functions?

 The first call the callback with the error and the result: